TWK21/ProfessorsPet/README.md

 ---
 ## Accomplishments that I'm proud of
-We are proud of the seamless collaboration despite working in production environment and most importantly our logo!
+We are proud of the seamless collaboration despite working in the production environment and most importantly our logo!

 ---
 ## What I learned
-While researching and testing our code with remote teaching platforms, we were able to approach the problems of online school in perspective of the teachers.
+While researching and testing our code with remote teaching platforms, we were able to approach the problems of online schools from the perspective of the teachers.

 ---
 ## What's next for Professor's Pet
-After the hackathon, we are hoping to implement more automated Zoom functions like creating and assigning students to breakout rooms, and saving chat to keep track of activities of each student during the meeting.
+After the hackathon, we are hoping to implement more automated Zoom functions like creating and assigning students to breakout rooms, and saving chat to keep track of the activities of each student during the meeting.

 ---